 Another profound group is big mountain (or powder) twin-tips.
 These skis are best in fresh snow and will also permit those who dare, with the ability to, ski switch in powder.
 Usually built with a large sidecut, to maximize floatation and edge grip, stiffer than ordinary skis and softer tails powder twin-tips are perfect for those looking for a set of skis that will be able to ski on the groomers but live for pow-pow.

 Rockered twin-tip skis

-One of the fastest growing types of twin-tip types are rockered skis.
+One of the fastest growing types of twin-tip is the rockered skis.
 These skis usually have a large sidecut (they’re fat) and have a tip and sometimes tail raised from foot level.
 This helps the ski glide over powder and initiate turns easier.

 Park and Pipe skis

-The constants of skiing still remain however.
-Just like when buying any ski, there are a number of factor that must be considered to determine whether the ski is best for you.
-Indeed the sidecut, stiffness, length and cost of a ski are all deeply profound, but please do not feel ignorant if you do not know what a ski’s sidecut is.
+The constants of skiing still remain, however.
+Just like when buying any ski, there are several factors that must be considered to determine whether the ski is best for you.
+Indeed the sidecut, stiffness, length, and cost of a ski are all deeply profound, but please do not feel ignorant if you do not know what a ski’s sidecut is.
 All of the above concepts are easy to understand in practice.

 What is sidecut?